kubevirt/kubevirtci/KUBEVIRTCI_LOCAL_TESTING.md

 After making changes to a kubevirtci provider, you should test it locally before publishing it.

-Let's go on the required steps, starting by provisioning, all the way to `make cluster-up`.
+Let's go over the required steps, starting by provisioning, all the way to `make cluster-up`.
 `$KUBEVIRTCI_DIR` is assumed to be your kubevirtci path.

 Steps: